sudha2307/iNeuron_bankingapplication/README.md

 # iNeuron_bankingapplication
-This iNeuron_bankingapplication project was created for getting expereince and internship certification from ineuorn
+This iNeuron_bankingapplication project was created for getting project experience and internship certification from ineuorn

       https://internship.ineuron.ai/